 Option: Just after leaving Khiva, you will stop in a small village where you can taste fresh Uzbek bread and see the preparation of Uzbek bread in a traditional clay oven - tandoor.

 Overnight in Bukhara.

 Day 5.
-BUKHARA (best of the old city, visits on foot)
+BUKHARA (best of the old city, visits on foot with a local guide)

 The highlight of the day: during the visits, we recommend having a drink on the rooftop of the restaurant Chashmain Mirob which offers a fantastic panoramic view of the architectural complex – Kalon.

-Dinner with traditional dance and fashion show in the courtyard of 19th-century madrasa in Bukhara.
+Dinner with traditional dance and fashion show in the courtyard of the 19th-century madrasa in Bukhara.

 Overnight in Bukhara.